EU residence as a worker

 You can be registered as a worker if you carry out actual and real work in Denmark.

-Your work is actual and real if you carry out work as instructed by an employer and are paid for it.
+Your work is actual and real if you carry out work as instructed by an employer and you receive a certain salary.
 The work takes place over an extended period for a certain number of hours each week.

 What are the conditions for being registered as a worker?